MDRays/MDRays/README.md

 👋 **Hello World, Welcome!**

-I’m **Muhammad Raihan Alfain Yonanda**, an Aspiring Data Analyst with a solid foundation in Economics.
+I’m **Muhammad Raihan Alfain Yonanda**, an Aspiring Data Analyst and Data Engineer with a solid foundation in Economics.
 Having recently completed intensive training programs at **Hacktiv8**, I am dedicated to learning how to transform raw data into meaningful business narratives.
 With a keen focus on precision and analytical problem-solving, I am constantly honing my skills to deliver insightful, data-driven solutions.

 ---